 At long last I’m going to continue my exploration of minor keys.
-In the first post in this series I noted that harmonic analysis of music in minor keys can seem problematic.
-In fact, the rules of harmonic analysis that work so well for major keys don’t seem to work well at all when applied to minor keys.
+In the first post in this series I observed that attempting harmonic analysis of music written in minor keys is difficult.
+The rules that work so well for major keys don’t seem to work well at all when applied to minor keys.

-One thing that seems clear to me though is that functional harmony must still play a part.
-Regardless of whether a piece in in a major or minor key to create forward motion in music there must be movement between chord families (e.g. use of Dominant chords which want to resolve to a Tonic).
+However, one thing that seems clear to me is that functional harmony must still play a part.
+Regardless of whether a piece is written in a major or minor key we still need to create a sense of forward motion.

 The problem with scales